apache/druid/docs/content/operations/recommendations.md

 # Use UTC Timezone

 We recommend using UTC timezone for all your events and across on your nodes, not just for Druid, but for all data infrastructure.
 This can greatly mitigate potential query problems with inconsistent timezones.
+To query in a non-UTC timezone see [query granularities](../querying/granularities.html#period-granularities)

 # SSDs